-- 2) Another option may be to use the MacVTap interface to the guest instead of the bridge interface.
-The MacVTap interface is only available in the RHEL 6.3 or newer kernels. - 3.
+- b) Another option may be to use the MacVTap interface to the guest instead of the bridge interface. - 3.
 Unable to ping the RHEL 6.4 KVM guest (VM) from a remote host when using the MacVTap driver and IPv6.